-I lived in Corsham, Wiltshire and attended the Boys Secondary Modern School there and although I did well in all subjects, I did not enjoy my school life and could not wait to leave!
+I lived in Corsham, Wiltshire and attended the Secondary Modern School for Boys and although I did well in all subjects, I did not enjoy my school life and could not wait to leave!

 So in 1965, I decided to leave without any formal educational qualifications and no job!